 What is a Notarized Letter?

-A notarized letter is a document that a notary public witnesses and verifies by observing the signing.
+A notarized letter is a document that an online notary public witnesses and verifies by observing the signing.
 This process involves confirming the signer’s identity and willingness, ensuring the letter’s credibility.
 The notary adds their seal and signature, indicating the completion of the notarization process.
 These letters are often required in legal contexts, lending authority and trustworthiness to the document.

 Importance of Notarized Letters